TL;DR:

 7. Saying you want committed relationship, but not acting like it

 On the flip side, Spice of Lifers may act the opposite of the previously mentioned.
 They feel indecisive and confused about their emotions, so they use their words to keep their partner in suspense.
 Meanwhile, they don’t act like a committed partner to reserve the right to leave if they want.
-In short, they want the connection of a partner, but safety from being abandoned.
+In short, they want to keep a partner at arm’s length; close enough to enjoy the connection, but far enough away to remain safe from abandonment.

 8. Focusing on the flaws in your partner